morey-tech/code-challenge-devops-engineer-0/Notes.md

 Started at `151MB`.
 Attempted but couldn't find a solution.
 Already using a build image.
 Already using alpine openjdk image.
 No caches to clean up from what I could find.
 No slimmer images available for openjdk 8.
 I am guessing there are Java dependencies I could remove in the pom.xml, not sure which though.
 After testing with `mvn dependency:analyze` it suggested some dependencies that were no longer needed but based on the src it seems like liquid base is still needed and the swagger functionality is still "needed".

+Room for improvement:
+- Use chart global values to reduce redundant value definitions.
+- Use shared secret map for postgres and kanban-app.
+- Automate image tags using branch names/git tags.
+- Persistent storage for postgres.
+- Improve notes printed on helm install.
+- Use health check probes on deployments
+- Make the `kanban-ui` reference to `kanban-app` in the Nginx config (`kanban-ui/default.conf`) dynamic based on the chart values.
+- Renaming the